xinyiguan/py2lispIDyOM/README.md

 - Data preprocessing
 - Visualizing IDyOM outputs

-Please have a look at the [tutorial](tutorials/), which guides you through all three basic functionalities of through an example.
+Please have a look at the [tutorials](https://github.com/xinyiguan/py2lispIDyOM/tree/master/tutorials/), which guides you through all three basic functionalities of through examples.

 ### Notebook examples